Post-Concussion Syndrome (PCS)

 Vestibular rehabilitation therapy can help a person overcome temporary or permanent changes to the vestibular apparatus in the inner ear, which controls sensory information about balance, motion and spatial orientation.
 This type of therapy consists of specialized exercises, which can help treat impaired balance, dizziness, vertigo and some vision problems in those affected by PCS.

 Good to know: It may not be possible to restore the previous function of the vestibular apparatus.
 VRT therefore focuses primarily on helping a person develop ways of using their other senses, in order to overcome the difficulties posed by vestibular damage.
 The process of developing these new techniques is called compensation.
+14 (For more information, see the FAQs.)

 Treatment for headaches depends on the type of headaches experienced.
 Tricyclic antidepressants are often prescribed.
 These can also work to lessen depressive symptoms.
 For severe headaches, medications used to treat migraine headaches, such as triptan medications, may be recommended.